apache/flink/docs/dev/table/sql.md

     <tr>
       <td>
         <strong>In</strong><br>
-        <span class="label label-primary">Batch</span>
+        <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
-      Returns true if an expression exists in a given table sub-query.
+        <p>Returns true if an expression exists in a given table sub-query.
 The sub-query table must consist of one column.
-This column must have the same data type as the expression.
+This column must have the same data type as the expression.</p>
 {% highlight sql %}
 SELECT user, amount
 FROM Orders